mazzberry/mazzberry/README.md

 ## 📖 About me

 - 💻 I'm a Back-end Developer
-- 🎨 I'm a quike self-learner in programming field
+- 🎨 I'm a quick self-learner in programming field
-- 📱 I make website using MERN technology etc
 - 🌐 You can see some of my projects on [my portfolio] in my Github
 - 📺 I make development and tech tutorials on [YouTube](https://www.youtube.com/@mazzberry)